Healthy snack recipes are becoming almost a rage!

 Roasted Pumpkin Seed Snack

-You need: 2 to 4 cups of raw, natural green pumpkin seeds (depending on the size of your cookie sheet); Tamari Sauce – a natural Japanese type of soy sauce, that is less processed and much healthier.
-Preheat oven to 350 degrees.
-Spread natural, raw pumpkin seeds onto a cookie sheet, as thinly as possible, covering the sheet.
+Natural pumpkin seeds are very high in nutrition.
+You need: 2 to 4 cups of raw, natural green pumpkin seeds (depending on the size of your baking sheet); Tamari Sauce – a natural type of soy sauce,less processed so healthier.
+Preheat oven to 350.
+Spread raw pumpkin seeds onto a cookie sheet, as thinly as possible, covering the sheet.
 Bake 8 to 10 minutes, until very slightly browned.
-Carefully transfer seeds into a large metal bowl or kettle.
-(I don’t use plastic, because the hot seeds may leech plastic into the food).
-Sprinkle on about 4 to 6 tablespoons worth of Tamari Sauce.
+Carefully transfer seeds into a large bowl or kettle. (not plastic – the hot seeds may leech plastic into the food).
+Sprinkle on 4 to 6 tablespoons of Tamari Sauce, to taste.
 Stir to coat.
 Cool and eat.
 Pumpkin seeds make a delicious healthy snack recipe.

 Antioxidant Trail Mix

-This trail mix is a really healthy snack recipe and is made from raw ingredients, which maintain nutrients.
+A really healthy snack recipe made from raw ingredients, which maintain nutrients.
 It’s fun to make yourself, if you can’t find it pre-made at your natural foods store.
 Buy the ingredients in bulk, in the amounts each that you desire, mix together, and serve.
 It is highly nutritious: walnuts, pecans, filberts, pistachios, dried cranberries, goji berries, dried red cherries, dried blueberries.
 Trail mixes are great elderly nutrition snacks – it’s important to get or make them as sugar-free as possible.
-See our page on the power of antioxidants in fruits, on our page for Fruit Nutrition Facts.

 Cooked Apple Slices

 A very simple healthy snack recipe.
 Peel and slice up as many apples as you wish.
 If you use organic apples, you can just wash and leave the skins on.
 Lay in a cake pan (I use glass), and sprinkle with cinnamon.
-You can add raisins, dried cherries, cranberries, or other dried fruit if you’d like.
-(I always get natural dried fruit without sulphur dioxide).
-Another option is pecans or walnut pieces.
+Maybe add raisins, dried cherries, cranberries, or other dried fruit. (natural dried fruit without sulphur dioxide is best).
+Other options: pecans or walnut pieces.
 Sugar is not needed.
-I like to sprinkle a little water over the mixture for added moistness.
+Sprinkle a little water over the mixture for added moistness.

 This recipe can be made similar to the nachos above.
 Use a small or medium sized whole wheat tortilla, or corn tortilla.
 Lay it flat, and on one half, spoon on refried beans or bean dip, chopped tomatoes, salsa, spinach leaves, chicken pieces, fish, etc. You can put in any type of vegetable that you like, including avocado or guacamole, broccoli, green or red peppers, onion, and so forth.
 Use your imagination for what to put on your tortilla.
 Sprinkle with cheese.
 Fold over the other half.
 Microwave for about one minute.
 Any variations of this will make great healthy snack recipes.